kwilkins/dnd/docs/west-marches/down-time-actions.md

 * Offer hunting related quests for rewards.(level 0)
 * Offer knowledge about monster locations.(level 1)
+* Ability to distill intrinsic monster abilities/features into temporary effects.(level 2)

-Improve this feature to level 2 to gain the following option:
+Improve this feature to level 3 to gain the following option:

-* Ability to distill intrinsic monster abilities/features into temporary effects.
+* Purchase weapons of monster slaying provided knowledge check or ingredients.

 ## Guild Hall (level 3)
 Attached to Munder's Tavern, this is the centralized outpost for adventurers to live, mingle, and group up.